 Under the Regulation, LGAs must also:

-LGAs must maintain an up to date register of cooling water systems in their area.
+LGAs must maintain an up-to-date register of cooling water systems in their area.
 This is an important way for ensuring that system details are readily available in the event of an outbreak.

-The register includes names and contact details of the person(s) responsible for the system; the unique identification number for each cooling tower in the system; date of notification for each certificate of RMP completion and audit completion; date of notification for each reportable test result; details of any inspections carried out by the LGA.
+The register includes names and contact details of the person(s) responsible for the system; the unique identification number for each cooling tower in the system; date of notification for each certificate of RMP completion and audit completion; date of notification for each reportable test result; and details of any inspections carried out by the LGA.

 LGAs must issue a unique identification number for each cooling tower in a system, for all existing systems, and when notified of a newly installed cooling water system.